 Please know St. Patrick School has taken the next step in providing a safe school environment for all of our students and staff.
-A safety film has been installed on all entrance door windows and all classroom windows.
+A safety film by Clear Armor was installed last summer on all entrance door windows and all classroom door windows.
+This summer the next phase was complete.
+The safety film was placed on school windows at ground level.
 This film is meant to secure the glass from any possible intruders for a reasonable amount of time so that the school can lockdown if needed and have enough time to contact authorities.
-Your students' health and safe is our upmost priority.
-The school / parent partnership is vital to accomplishing that end.
+Your students' health and safety is our upmost priority.

+The St. Patrick School faculty and staff realize the importance of our parent / school partnership and are committed to working together for their sake of each child entrusted into our care.
 All of us at St. Patrick's ask God's blessings on our endeavors.